Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Numerical methods

 Beyond the two methods presented above, there are other alternative methods that are in principle suited for the simulation of superradiance, and for comparison, additional simulation results are presented in Appendix~\ref{CompareMethods}.
 First of all, a variant of the DTWA based on spin-length conserving trajectories~\cite{MinkSciPostPhys2023} permits a direct simulation of the collective spin dissipation.
 This method has a slightly better accuracy at the final stage of the decay, but otherwise the same accuracy and the same complexity $\mathcal{O}(N)$ as the method outlined above.
 Both methods produce unphysical trajectories, which means that only statistical averages correspond to physical observables.
 While this property restrains a simple physical interpretation of individual trajectories, their ensemble average can encode entanglement~\cite{SchachenmayerPRX2015}, which is not possible with QSDMF.

-Methods based on a cumulant expansion (``CE") of correlations \cite{Kubo1962,PlankensteinerQuantum2022,OriolPRR2023} scale as $\mathcal{O}(N^C)$, where $C \geq 2$ is the truncation order.
+Methods based on a cumulant expansion (CE) of correlations \cite{Kubo1962,PlankensteinerQuantum2022,OriolPRR2023} scale as $\mathcal{O}(N^C)$, where $C \geq 2$ is the truncation order.
 As a result, such simulations become costly for large systems.
 Both our DTWA approach and CE methods can handle non-Markovian effects, for example, by coupling the atoms to additional cavity modes.
 However, as shown in Sec.~\ref{secNonMarkov} and Appendix~\ref{CompareMethods}, in this non-Markovian setting, CE requires $C>3$ to converge, which increases the computational cost significantly.
 On the other hand, our DTWA method is still very accurate while keeping $\mathcal{O}(N)$ complexity.

-To conclude, out of these various methods, the DTWA approach described above combines an efficient scaling, $\mathcal{O}(N)$, with the ability to account for both classical and---up to a certain degree---quantum correlations and permits a straightforward and numerically inexpensive generalization to non-Markovian settings.
-This makes this method suitable for studying superradiance in a large variety of different scenarios, and has also been selected as the method of choice for most parts of the numerical analysis.
+To conclude, out of these various methods, the DTWA approach described above combines an efficient scaling \footnote{Note that, for ease of comparison, the scalings here are for short-range interactions.
+For long-range interactions, the scalings are modified by additional $N$-dependent factors.
+In the all-to-all case considered here, DTWA, QSDMF, and CE each pick up an extra factor of $N$, whereas QSD+MPS picks up an extra factor of $N^2$.}, $\mathcal{O}(N)$, with the ability to account for both classical and---up to a certain degree---quantum correlations and permits a straightforward and numerically inexpensive generalization to non-Markovian settings.
+This makes this method suitable for studying superradiance in a large variety of different scenarios, and has also been selected as the method of choice for most parts of the numerical analysis below.
 Additionally, we use QSDMF to gain trajectory-level insights, for example, on the spontaneous spin ordering studied in Sec.~\ref{SecUpperBoundR}.